benkrause/dynamic-evaluation/README.md

 2. Copy the file dynamiceval.py into the repository

-3. run dynamic evaluation with: python dynamiceval.py --model modelname.pt
+3. Run dynamic evaluation with: python dynamiceval.py --model modelname.pt

 To replicate results in paper for AWD-LSTM + dynamic eval, train the language model using this repository https://github.com/salesforce/awd-lstm-lm .
 We used the original codebase from this repository, with the goal of exact replication of results from their paper (which we failed to achieve).
-The default settings and hyperparameters for dynamiceval.py are the same as used for results in paper for AWD-LSTM + dynamic eval on both WikiText-2 and PTB.
+The default settings and hyperparameters for dynamiceval.py are tuned for for AWD-LSTM + dynamic eval on PTB.

 To get stronger results with any other model, you can run with: